 - Muscle or tendon strains in the chest area or ribcage

-Elderly patients, too, are likely to not have chest pain.
+- Elderly patients, too, are likely to not experience chest pain.

 "They may pass out, or feel weak or confused," Schaer says.
 "If you’re a diabetic or older adult — or are a caregiver for a diabetic or older adult — it's important to know that these populations often experience out-of-the-ordinary heart attack symptoms so you don't write them off."

 "Never drive yourself or have someone drive you to the hospital," says Schaer.
-"The emergency medical technicians that respond to the 911 call are best equipped to care for heart attack patients, monitor them for any abnormal heart rhythms that can develop and rapidly transport them to the nearest hospital capable of opening the artery with angioplasty.
-Time is of the essence: The longer a coronary artery is 100 percent blocked, the more heart damage will occur."
+"The emergency medical technicians who respond to the 911 call are best equipped to care for heart attack patients, monitor them for any abnormal heart rhythms that can develop and rapidly transport them to the nearest hospital capable of opening the artery with angioplasty."

 If you're concerned about chest pain, or if persistent chest pain is interfering with your quality of life, talk to your doctor.
 He or she can run tests to pinpoint the source of your pain, help you get relief and potentially prevent more serious health problems down the road.